How to start failsafe eating

 19. Rate your progress after three weeks.
 At first, most people can hardly wait to start challenges.
 In my experience, people who do best in the long term are the ones who take an extra week or two to settle into the diet, so it’s best to stick to the diet strictly for at least three weeks for behaviour, although skin rashes and chronic fatigue may take longer.

 20. You are ready to start challenges when you have completed at least three weeks of the diet including a week without symptoms.
 It’s okay to take a few more weeks to enjoy family harmony before embarking on challenges.
 People with asthma or suicidal feelings must be supervised by an experienced dietitian.
 If there is no improvement after six weeks, do the challenges anyway because some people are best able to notice effects through challenges.
-Talk to other people in your email support group and read the Challenges section of the Checklist of Common Mistakes because it is easy to make mistakes.
+Challenges and controlled reintroduction can be confusing.
+That's why it's important to have a good dietitian.
+Read the Challenges section of the Checklist of Common Mistakes because it is easy to make mistakes.

 21. As the diet kicks in and your child becomes more amenable to discipline, establish a behaviour management program in your household.
 I have found that 1-2-3 Magic really is magic, see www.parentmagic.com or www.parentshop.com.au.

 22. When you have learned which foods affect you and established a new food routine, go back to your dietitian and have your nutrition checked if you are avoiding gluten or salicylates and dairy foods especially in a very young child.